-Influencer marketing 2018 including tips for influencers or tips for influencer marketing is important for a quick way to gain exposure.
+Influencer marketing in 2022 including tips for influencers or tips for influencer marketing is important for a quick way to gain exposure.
 But before you rush to plan your next influencer marketing strategy for the next campaign, this influencer marketing do’s and dont’s tip is worth a read.

 1. Find the Right Influencers

 The key to a successful influencer marketing campaign is to find the right influencer for your brand.